ldkngan/SQL_Marketing_Analytics/README.md

 <img width="635" height="107" alt="image" src="https://github.com/user-attachments/assets/e977de1d-5210-49a5-bb86-19c929dc06ab" />

 ### Q2. **Bounce rate** by traffic source in **July 2017**
+The purpose of this query is to **evaluate traffic quality by acquisition source** in July 2017 by calculating the **bounce rate for each traffic source**.

+This analysis aims to:
+- Compare how different **traffic sources perform in terms of user engagement**.
+- Identify sources with **high bounce rates**, which may indicate low-quality traffic, mismatched user intent, or poorly optimized landing pages.
+- Support **marketing optimization decisions**, such as reallocating budget, refining targeting, or improving landing page relevance for specific sources.

+In short, this query helps determine **which traffic sources bring engaged users versus users who leave immediately**, providing actionable input for marketing and UX improvements.

 ```sql
 SELECT
   trafficSource.source AS source